What visa will I need to enroll in AIJP?

 Please make sure to contact your local Japanese consulate/embassy to see what requirements are needed for either one of these visas as these visas are divided into 15, 30 and 90 day categories depending on the type of passport you have.

-90 days
+More than 90 days |

-From June 2023, our application has been replaced by a online application.
+Student visa From June 2023, our application has been replaced by a online application.
 Those who wish to apply to study at Yamasa Institute must first understand the following in advance and also prepare the required documents.
 The application is divided into three parts.
 Please read this explanation carefully.

 Part 1